New rules spur migrants to seek legal path to US

 “The flux is dropping today.
 We have not had confrontations or situations of violence on the border,” Foreign Minister Marcelo Ebrard told reporters.

-Around 26,500 migrants were estimated to be waiting in the main Mexican cities along the frontier, according to Mexico.
+Around 26,500 migrants were estimated to be waiting in the main Mexican cities along the frontier, he said.

 The national immigration agency ordered its offices to stop issuing documents authorizing migrants to transit through Mexico, authorities announced.